Origin of the Name Jesus

 Failure of the Scholars and Bible Teachers -- an Example:

-Without going into great detail and quoting misapplications of information by Biblical professional and others thinking they are using top of the line sources, I will give one simple, easy example of what is commonly found in Biblical studies and research.
+Without going into great detail and quoting misapplications of information by Biblical professionals, or those who think they are using the best information from leaders as the top level of sources.
+I will give one simple, easy example of what is commonly found in Biblical studies and research, from accepted authorities, demonstrating how deeply this deception has penetrated.

 "Vine's Complete Expository Dictionary of the Old and New Testament Word", by W. E. Vine, Merrill F. Unger, and William White, Jr. -- a research work of monumental effort and like the Strong's Concordance and Hebrew/Greek Dictionary is found in most serious bible student’s library.
-We should, however, be aware that we are told as we approach the "end-days" (so called) "knowledge shall be increased".
-With this in mind we should then be ready and willing to correct faulty knowledge from the past.
-Some, however, take things from the past and try to use what was once thought to be correct and continue to push a biblical, flat world doctrine, especially when it comes to His Name.
+We should, however, be atune to the Prophetic Word as we approach the "end-days" (so called), and as Knowledge is increasing (Dan 12:4).
+With this in mind we should be ready and willing to correct faulty knowledge from the past -- doesn't that seem reasonable?
+Some, however, take things from the past and try to use what was once thought to be correct and continue to push a biblical, flat world doctrine approach, especially when it comes to His Name.

-The following is a quote from this outstanding work from Vine’s concerning our Savior's Name, or really, the false name:
+The following is a quote from this outstanding work from Vine’s concerning our Savior's Name:

 Things to consider from this “older” information:

 First: Iesous is not a transliteration of Joshua, how can it be, it sounds nothing like it.
-Remember the purpose of a "transliteration" is to reproduce a word or name from one language to another.
+Remember the purpose of a "transliteration" is to reproduce a word or name from one language to another, first by letter in another language to produce the same sound as the original.
 When a name is properly "transliterated" it may look different but will sound the same, or nearly the same.
-To repeat -- the transliterated name will have a like sound, a very similar, or exact pronunciation as that of the original language from which is being transliterated.
+To repeat -- the transliterated name will have a like sound, or at the least a very similar, or exact pronunciation as that of the original language from which is being transliterated.
 Either the scholars of this work have forgotten what a "transliteration" is or they are truly blinded or they are doing this on purpose in an attempt to support the false name "Jesus".

 Second: The lagging scholarship is seen in the use of the name, JeHovah, which even the Jehovah's Witnesses admit, in their extensive work, "Aid to Bible Understanding", page 884-85, that the name Jeshovah is a Latinized form and the YaHWeH is the more correct.
 This only demonstrates this is now the accepted knowledge, that YaHWeH is the transliteration of the Tetragrammaton YHWH -- in other words, that is the way it is pronounce, as we now know.
 Correcting Vine's, "Jehovah, is salvation" to “YaHWeH is salvation”, which is not really correct either as it should be, for His Name, “YaH is Salvation”, or “YaH is Savior” and this is seen in the corrected transliteration of our Savior's Name, YaHshua.
 Some will say, YaHoshua, or YaHushua, in keeping with the Hebrew found in the Hebrew text.
 I do not see a problem with this as the original Name, YaH, remains intact, even in the older understanding, Jeovah, we see this Holy Name preserved, JeH, remembering the “J” of old and still in some parts of the world was and is pronounced as we would pronounce the “Y” in English.